HallaSurvivor/Blog/_posts/2022-06-21-model-categories.md

 [^16]:
     In fact, it eats its own tail, and we have an $\infty$-category of
     $\infty$-categories.
 But more on that later.

+[^17]:
+    Really we're describing the _projective_ model structure here.
+    There's a dual model structure with the same weak equivalences where we work with injectives instead.

+[^18]:
+    Though, thankfully, most model categories that arise in practice are (quillen equivalent to) a (simplicial) combinatorial model category.

+    In particular, this means that we can usually put a model structure on the category of diagram in $\mathcal{C}$.
+In fact, this is one way to effectively compute homotopy (co)limits in practice.
+We replace our functor $F : I \to \mathcal{C}$ by a weakly equivalent bifibrant functor $\tilde{F} : I \to \mathcal{C}$ and then output the (weak equivalence class of) the (co)limit of $\tilde{F}$.

+    This is basically the derived functor approach to homotopy (co)limits, and while it's effective, it requires us to _choose_ a bifibrant replacement.
+Much like choosing coordinates or a basis makes some proofs more annoying in the setting of differential geometry or linear algebra (since we then have to prove our results are independent of this choice), we would like to have a choice-free way of defining homotopy (co)limits.

 [1]: HoTTEST Summer